Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Comparison with phase-by-phase retrievals

 \section{Comparison with phase-by-phase retrievals}

 We show the retrieval results using the 1D phase-by-phase approach, where the spectrum at each orbital phase is independently analysed with a uniform TP and abundance profile.
+The TP profile used for the 1D retrievals is the same Guillot profile that we use for the 2D retrievals.
 In Fig. \ref{fig:1D_vmr_synthetic}, we present the retrieved molecular abundance from the synthetic phase curves, where the truths are marked by horizontal black lines.
-We see that the retrieved H$_2$O vary significantly with orbital phases, and are biased at several orbital phases.
+We see that the retrieved H$_2$O abundance using the 1D phase-by-phase approach varies significantly with orbital phases, and is biased at several orbital phases.
 We echo the findings of past studies \citep{blecic_implications_2017, taylor_understanding_2020} that the 1D phase-by-phase approach could lead to significantly biased molecular abundance.
 In Fig. \ref{fig:1D_vmr_real}, we present the retrieved molecular abundance from the real phase curves presented in \cite{stevenson_spitzer_2017}.
-We find similar trend as \cite{stevenson_spitzer_2017}, that H$_2$O abundance is higher for the dayside phases than for the nightside phases.
+We find a similar trend as \cite{stevenson_spitzer_2017}, that H$_2$O abundance is higher for the dayside phases than for the nightside phases.
+We plot the abundance constraints from model 4 on the figures for comparison.
+We can see from Fig. \ref{fig:1D_vmr_synthetic} that model 4 performs markedly better than the 1D approach on synthetic phase curves both in terms of accuracy and precision in retrieved molecular abundance.